Mark-Shun/Alisa-bot/README.md

 ```bash
   python Alisa.py
 ```

+## Environment
+The code uses tokens for two bots, namely the main Alisa bot and a testing bot.
+Besides that a key for openAI's API is also used.
+To get these tokens and key the script retrieves them from the system environment.
+Make sure they're stored in the environment with the following variable names:
+- ALISA_BOT_TOKEN
+- ALISA_TEST_BOT_TOKEN
+- OPENAI_ALISA_KEY

 ## Configuration
 Configuration is done in the config.py file, tokens, keys and variables can be found here.